SNU-HCIL/2020-Fall-DCCP/template/public/md/function.md

 ---
 # Keyword Arguments and Default (Argument) Values

-* We can specify a deault value for one or more arguments/parameters.
+* We can specify a default value for one or more arguments/parameters.

-* Keyword arguments are commonly used with default parameter values
+* Keyword arguments are commonly used with default argument values

 ```python
 def printName(firstName, lastName='Mraz', reverse=False):